Set up email access control through PowerShell

 Configure the PowerShell connection

-Use the setup assistant as if you’re installing a standalone EAS proxy.
+Use the setup assistant as if you’re installing the Sophos Mobile EAS proxy.
 On the EAS Proxy instance setup page, configure the following settings:

 - Instance type: Select PowerShell Exchange/Office 365.